 The more that I earn my livelihood from financial services the more I see the same commentary appear again and again.
 Call me a cynic but it’s about time that the financial media be it print, TV or digital copped itself on and stopped trying to sensationalise basic issues.
 With the advent of reality TV, the move to reality investment market TV leaves, at times, the likes of the X Factor and Big Brother in the shade.
 Every now and again there is a beacon of clarity and for my touch of “real” investment common sense I always find “The Motley Fool” refreshing because they usually tell it as it is and not a sugar puff version of things.
+Finance people say dumb things all the time, but knowing the difference between wisdom and a lack thereof is what’s important.

 A memorable article “The Fool” published highlighting the sensationalist aspect of our industry was called “29 Dumb Things Finance People Say”.
 I don’t intend on replicating it and have a link to the actual article below.
 My personal favourites from it are: